diwic/dbus-rs/libdbus-sys/cross_compile.md

 When not cross compiling, finding the right library is done by a `build.rs` script which calls `pkg-config`.
 This will not work when cross compiling because it will point to the `libdbus-1.so` on the host, not the `libdbus-1.so` of the target.
 Maybe it is possible to teach `pkg-config` how to return the target library instead, but I have not tried this approach.
 Instead we can override build script altogether and provide the same info manually.
 This is possible because `libdbus-sys` has a `links = dbus` line.

-For the example below we assume that we have mounted a Raspbian rootfs on `/tmp/mnt`.
+For the example below we assume that we have mounted a Raspbian rootfs on `/tmp/mnt`, and that the cross linker came with some basic libraries (libc, libpthread etc) that are installed on `/usr/arm-linux-gnueabihf/lib`.

+And so we add the following to [.cargo/config](https://doc.rust-lang.org/cargo/reference/config.html):

 ```
 [target.armv7-unknown-linux-gnueabihf.dbus]
-rustc-link-search = ["/tmp/mnt/usr/lib/arm-linux-gnueabihf"]
+rustc-link-search = ["/usr/arm-linux-gnueabihf/lib", "/tmp/mnt/usr/lib/arm-linux-gnueabihf"]
 rustc-link-lib = ["dbus-1"]
 ```